freedomotic/fd-developer-manual/docs/source/things/create-new-thing-types.rst

 ----------------------------------------

 Now Freedomotic knows how this type of object can act when it receives a specific input.
 Then you have to provide one or more *.xobj* files that describe the instances of your object type.
-For example you have the light definitions but you need to add to the environment a light called 'kitchen light' and another one called 'livingroom light'.
+For example you have the light definitions but you need to add to the environment a light called 'kitchen light' and another one called 'living room light'.
 This is done through .xobj definition.

-TODO: explain how to create an xobj object
+TODO: explain how to create a xobj object

 -  `Here <https://github.com/freedomotic/freedomotic/blob/master/plugins/objects/base-things/src/main/java/com/freedomotic/things/impl/Light.java>`__
    an example of Java class for a light object